City Line (Jerusalem): History

-In November 30, 1948, after the end of the 1948 Arab–Israeli War in Jerusalem, Moshe Dayan, commander of the Israeli Etzioni Brigade, and Abdullah el-Tell, the Jordanian commander, met in an abandoned house in Musrara neighborhood.
+In November 30, 1948, after the end of the 1948 Arab–Israeli War in Jerusalem, Moshe Dayan, commander of the Israeli Etzioni Brigade, and Abdullah el-Tell, the Jordanian commander, met in an abandoned house in the Musrara neighborhood.
+The two parties reached agreement that day on a “complete and sincere ceasefire” covering Jerusalem and Mount Scopus.
 The two officers drew a map at the scale of 1:20,000, which outlined the boundaries of the ceasefire in Jerusalem.
 Dayan drew the positions under Israeli control with a green wax pencil line, and el-Tell used a red pencil to outline the positions under Jordanian control.
-The area between the two lines, along with the thickness of pencils that drew the two lines on the map, determined a "no man's land" along the lines.
-At the time, it seemed to the parties that it was a temporary ceasefire line, and thus they attached no special significance to the inaccuracies and errors resulting from the thickness of the pencils, slight deviations in the drawings, and segments of discontinuous lines.
+The area between the two lines, along with the thickness of pencils that drew the two lines on the map, determined a "no man's land" between the lines.
+As the parties assumed that they were drawing a temporary ceasefire line, they attached no special significance to the inaccuracies and errors resulted from the thickness of the pencils, slight deviations in the drawings and segments of discontinuous lines, as well as places where the two lines overlapped.

 A few months later, in April 1949 during the meetings in Rhodes over the 1949 Armistice Agreements at the end of the war, the Dayan and el-Tell map was found to be the only official document indicating the line dividing Jerusalem that was agreed upon by both parties.
 The inaccurate lines that were drawn loosely thus became a binding international border.
 The rough map lines had cut across neighborhoods, streets and houses, and were the source of many disputes between the two states.
 Along the lines, both sides came to hold positions and fortifications – some in residential and urban public institutions.
 In the no man's lands, landmines were deployed.